 Necessary documents

-Official Cambodian e-visa website
+Official Cambodian e-visa site

 → Access evisa.gov.kh

-What to expect at the airport
+What happens at the airport

-Here is a step-by-step process upon your arrival at a Cambodian airport — Phnom Penh (PNH) or Siem Reap (SAI).
+Here’s a step-by-step process upon your arrival at a Cambodian airport — Phnom Penh (PNH) or Siem Reap (SAI).
 Sihanoukville (KOS) follows the same procedure but with less traffic.

 ✅ Done before departure